The Mission of the Association is to create a network of support and resources that will streamline assessment efforts across the United States.

 Chris possesses specific skills in Education, Educational Management, and Training & Development and has applied those skills as he served as an executive member of several assessment organizations.
 Chris has served on the National Assessment of Educational Progress (NAEP) Governing Board for many years.
 In that capacity, Chris had the shared responsibility for setting the assessment schedule, developing the frameworks that provide the blueprint for the content and design of the assessment, and setting achievement levels, as well as helping to set NAEP policy.
 He has also been an active member of the Texas Statewide Network of Assessment Professionals since its early years of inception, twenty years ago.
 He proudly served as TSNAP Regional Director for the CATS group and as TSNAP President in 2016.
 Chris remains active in the organization as Past President.

 Tami currently serves as the Director of Assessment and Accountability for Waco Independent School District.
 She is also the Director of the Heart of Texas Testing Specialists for Region 12 in Texas (H.O.T.T.S.), a division of Texas State Network of Assessment Professionals (T.S.N.A.P.).
 Tami is married to Kenneth and they have 12 grandchildren, with whom they enjoy spending time.

 Due to her extensive skills and knowledge in the area of accountability, she was selected by the Texas Education Agency to serve on the State’s Accountability Technical Advisory Committee to help inform and shape the Texas Accountability System.
 Emily remains an active member of the Texas Statewide Network of Assessment Professionals and has proudly served as TSNAP Regional Director for the Coastal Bend Area Testing Specialists (C-BATS) and as TSNAP President in 2014.

-Emily is well-respected for her specific skills in Teaching, Public Speaking, and Curriculum Design.
+Emily is well-respected for her specific skills in Leadership, Public Speaking, Teaching, and Curriculum Design.